Souvik-Mandal-Harvard/ES_GPU/README.md

 ### STEP 4: embed_gpu.py
 **THIS STEP REQUIRES A GPU on a local computer.
 In future, we will come up with pipeline that can use cloud-GPU computing and/or CPU (much slower).**

-Then, Ethoscope uses these multi-dimensional postural and kinematic feature dataset and reduces it two-dimension using the various dimensional-reduction methods (i.e. UMAP, PCA). *Users can determine the preferred method in the config.yaml file.*
+Then, Ethoscope uses these multi-dimensional postural and kinematic feature dataset and reduces it two-dimension using the various dimensional-reduction methods (i.e. UMAP, PCA).

 ### Step 5: cluster.py
-**This step may require a GPU depending on the clustering model you select**
+**This step may require a GPU depending on the clustering model users select**

-Using the low-dimensional embedding of the behavioral space, one can use one of many different clustering methods to label each frame.
+Taking the low-dimensional embedding of the behavioral space, users can label each frame as a behavioral syllable using one of the clustering methods (i.e. Watershed, HDBSCAN).
 These cluster labels serve as the primary syllables, which can then be utilized to create higher order ethograms.

-***Although this Ethoscope version 1.0.0 requires GPU, we are also in the process of integrating the pipeline to utilize cloud GPU***
+***Although this Ethoscope version 1.0.0 requires GPU, we are in the process of integrating the pipeline to utilize cloud GPU like Google CoLab***

 ---
 # Getting Started